GDevelopApp/GDevelop-documentation/SYNTAX.md

 ### Display a video

-By default, it will take the same width as the article.
+By default, the video will take the same width as the article on mobile and, on desktop and tablet, it will be slightly less wide than the article and be centered.

 #### If the video is hosted in the project